askmeegs/build-a-platform-with-krm/1-setup/README.md

 export GITHUB_USERNAME="<your-github-username>"
 ```

-**Note**: You can optionnally use the [direnv](https://direnv.net/) project to associate these env variables to the folder containing this project.
+**Note**: You can optionally use the [direnv](https://direnv.net/) project to associate these env variables to the folder containing this project.
 Do not forget to update your `.gitignore` with the created `.envrc` file.

 ### 5. **Enable Google Cloud APIs** in your project. ⚠️ Note- This command takes a few minutes to run.